BIRDSOpenSource/Build-A-Satellite/index.md

 ---
-title: Introduction
+title: Getting Started
 layout: home
 ---

 # *So, you want to build a satellite?*

-### *Introduction*
+## Introduction

-We are creating an environment for sharing knowledge and ideas.
+### We are creating an environment for sharing knowledge and ideas.

 By using the Open Source Satellite platform as the means to advance the next phase of low-cost, high-capability satellite missions, we hope to pique interest and increase access to information that will inspire the next generation of mission creators and end users.